 Bardor Rinpoche has a close connection with the Northwest, having taught here for the past two decades.
 Palchen (“Great Splendor”) Study Group Seattle was founded in 2015 with Rinpoche’s blessings.

-Bardor Rinpoche is founder and spiritual head of Kunzang Palchen Ling (KPL) in Red Hook, NY, and for 30 years was instrumental in establishing Karma Triyana Dharmachakra in Woodstock, NY.
+Bardor Rinpoche is the founder and spiritual head of Kunzang Palchen Ling (KPL) in Red Hook, NY, and for 30 years was instrumental in establishing Karma Triyana Dharmachakra in Woodstock, NY.
 Rinpoche now dedicates his time working to establish Kunzang Palchen Ling for the benefit of all beings and students in the West.

 What is lineage?